 - Pay the $100 yearly administrative fee.
 If a person only wishes to take classes for the purpose of personal development, no administrative fee is required.
 For instructions on how to access courses only for personal development, contact Jon Althouse directly at firstname.lastname@example.org.

 - $250 per course Tuition Fee.
 Each online course is designed for 30-hours of instruction.
-Upon successful completion of the course, the State of Michigan will grant 30 hours of electrical experience.
+Upon successful completion of the course, the State of Michigan will grant up to 30 hours of electrical experience for each course completed.